-A high temperature switch (Figure 5) with normally-open (N.O.) contacts is mounted near the oil filter.
-If engine temperature were to exceed about 284°F (140°C), the switch contacts close and the engine shuts down.
+An oil temperature switch (Figure 4) with normally-open (N.O.) contacts is mounted near the oil filter.
+If oil temperature were to exceed about 284°F (140°C), the switch contacts close and the engine shuts down.

 FIELD BOOST